-Getting it right in camera is easier than fixing it in post.
+Improved 09/28/15: Getting it right in camera is easier than fixing it later.
 I hate it when I get in a hurry and overlook these simple principles and it comes up a lot in my workshops.
 I’ve learned there’s always something we can improve if we set aside ego, be honest and focus on craft.

 The rules of art are universal to any style or any experience level.
-Rules can be broken, but they act as guides to help us stay on track and we should break them for good reason.
+Rules can be broken, but they act as guides to help us stay on track; we should break them only for with reason.
 Here’s some powerful tips I’ve learned over many years.
-I’m also adding related links to free content and videos that go more in depth on some.
+I’m also adding related links to a LOT of FREE content and videos that go more in depth.
 These powerful reminders will only take a few minutes, but will leave you with proven ideas that last a lifetime.

 - Have ONE primary subject.
 Everything else should be supporting cast.

 - Omit needless objects.
-If they don’t add to your photo, kick them out.
+If they don’t add to a photo, kick them out.

-- Light and Tone is king.
+- Light & Tone are king.
 Understand exposure, tones and zones (video)

 - Use SPACE.
 I see so many images that would be great not so crowded by the frame.

-- Think of light as flowing liquid.
+- Think of light as liquid.
 Watch where it goes; know how it flows (more).

 - What surrounds a tone changes how to see it.
 Regardless of it’s actual value.